alex-memo/GameEngineFinalAssignment/README.md

 Ethan Gibson - 100862130

-There is a section in the document called Assignment 2, that is the updated version of the document.
+There is a section in the document called Assignment 2, that is where the additions for this assignment are.
 ![Diagrams & Writing Portion](https://docs.google.com/document/d/1szqNrgIhF085QIHHwLa5YBssufRFD-E9BiUDgDFfSik/edit?usp=sharing)

 *if link broken*